 - Run time may be limited for larger grooming sessions

-This kit includes a vacuum unit with a flexible hose and a variety of attachments for trimming, nail care, and cleaning.
-The attachments feel sturdy, and the low-noise motor is gentle for most pets.
-The large dust cup is practical for longer sessions, especially in homes with multiple dogs or heavy shedders.
+This kit includes a vacuum unit with a flexible hose and a range of sturdy attachments for trimming, nail care, and cleaning.
+The low-noise motor is gentle on pets, and the large dust cup is useful for longer grooming sessions or homes with multiple dogs.
+Everyday grooming is made easier with the included nail grinder and paw trimmer.

 What We Like: